J3ldo/vbspython/README.md

 file = vbspython.makefile()
-file.execute("notepad") #Will open notepad using windows + r file.sleep(1) #sleep is in seconds.
-This will sleep the python file and the vbs file file.presskeys("Hello world!") file.presskey("enter") #Will press enter.
+file.execute("notepad") #Will open notepad using windows + r
+#file.sleep(1) #sleep is in seconds.
+This will sleep the python file and the vbs file but is not needed for this
+file.presskeys("Hello world!")
+file.presskey("enter") #Will press enter.
 To get a list of keys leave empty file.run()